 The aggregation of REC Targets and RPS Budgets at a statewide level provides an important tool for planning and implementing the various procurements and programs under this Revised Plan.
-The table below presents a snapshot summary of the REC Gap to be procured and the Available Net RPS Budget under procurements approved through the Initial Plan, two essential factors to achieve the RPS Goals set forth by the Act.
+The table below presents a snapshot summary of the REC Gap to be procured and the Available GrossNet RPS Budget, which together are under procurements approved through the Initial Plan, two essential factors to achieve the RPS Goals set forth by the Act.